Codecademy/docs/content/python/concepts/built-in-functions/terms/reversed/reversed.md

   - 'Functions'
   - 'Iterators'
   - 'Lists'
+  - 'Tuples'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/analyze-data-with-python'
 ---

-Takes in an iterator object, such as a list or string, and returns a reversed iterator object.
+Takes in an iteratable object, such as a list, string, or a tuple and returns a reversed iterator object.

 ## Syntax